- 3 cups all-purpose flour

 - In a large bowl, combine the flour, sugar, baking soda, cinnamon and salt.
 In another bowl, beat eggs; add carrots, oil, pineapple and vanilla.
 Stir into the dry ingredients just until moistened.
 Fold in nuts.

-- Spoon into two greased and floured 8-in. x 4-in. loaf pans.
-Bake at 350° for 65-75 minutes or until a toothpick inserted near the center comes out clean.
+- Spoon into two greased and floured 8x4-in. loaf pans.
+Bake at 350° for 65-75 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing to wire racks to cool completely.

 - If glaze is desired, combine confectioners' sugar and milk; drizzle over loaves.
 Yield: 2 loaves (16 slices each).